Windows 11 announced: release date, features and everything you need to know

 How much is Windows 11?

-Windows 11 will be a free update for previous Windows users, but it does require to be online for Home versions and will require a Microsoft account when installing/upgrading your PC or tablet.
+Windows 11 will be a free update for existing Windows users – you'll need to be online to download, install and activate Home versions, and you'll need to have a Microsoft account when installing it on or upgrading your PC or tablet.

 Windows 11 features

-There are refined features across the board in Windows 11, with updates now 40% smaller, alongside them touting Windows 11 to be 'the most secure release yet'.
+There are refined features across the board in Windows 11, with Microsoft promising that updates will be 40% smaller, and touting Windows 11 as "the most secure release yet".

-The taskbar is optimised for touch as well as mouse peripherals, now renamed the Dock.
+The taskbar is optimized for touch as well as mouse peripherals, and is now renamed the Dock.

-New multitasking features are also here, with multiple windows able to be snapped across the screen, not just side by side, called Snap Layouts.
-By highlighting a window, you can have multiple windows in columns, sections and more, able to look at your content equally with no compromise.
+New multitasking features are also on offer thanks to a feature called Snap Layouts, which enables you to arrange multiple windows across the screen, not just side by side, but in columns, sections and more.

-Another feature is Snap Groups, where you can go back to previously snapped windows from the dock, so you can go to your email app, Edge browser windows or anything else without looking for this workflow again.
+Another feature is Snap Groups, where you can go back to previously snapped windows from the dock, so for example you can go to your email app, Edge browser windows or anything else without having to snap them back to the previous view again.

-There's improved multi-monitor support, so when you reconnect an external monitor, Windows 11 remembers the previous positions with the windows that were on this monitor.
+There's also improved multi-monitor support, so when you reconnect an external monitor, Windows 11 remembers the previous positions of the windows that were on that monitor.

-Teams is also integrated to the dock, so you can easily join in with meetings and family.
-This looks like the first inkling of Skype disappearing, especially with the Skype sounds being heard in the demo when a call was incoming.
+Teams is also integrated to the dock, so you can easily join in with meetings and family calls.
+This looks like the first inkling of Skype disappearing from Windows, especially with the Skype sounds being heard in the demo when a call was incoming.

-The Microsoft Store is finally seeing a redesign, with much better curated content, and a better way of managing your purchased shows, such as mirroring them to your television.
+The Microsoft Store is finally seeing a redesign, with better-curated content, and a better options for managing your purchased shows, such as mirroring them to your television.
 Apps such as Disney+, Adobe Creative Cloud, Pinterest and more are already in this redesigned store for Windows 11, ready to go.

 Android apps are also ready for Windows 11, discoverable from the Microsoft Store, via Amazon App Store, so you can download TikTok and more, ready to use on your PC or tablet.